tylerdouglasclayson/tylerdouglasclayson/README.md

 ### Included in the Repo:
 #### CropIdentification
+Written in python code

 This is from the capstone project of my masters degree at Utah State University.

 By using line detection in tandom with green detection with the help of two others in my class, we were able to roughly create a python code that could be used to detect crops from satellite images.

 #### CaliforniaHousingModel
+Written in python code

 Machine learning practice from Kaggle: https://www.kaggle.com/datasets/camnugent/california-housing-prices